 If you miss a mortgage payment, your lender can charge a late fee once the grace period ends.
 Review your promissory note and monthly billing statement to determine how long your grace period is and the number of late fees they will charge.

 Pre Foreclosure Notice

+The pre-foreclosure process occurs when a person has missed one or more mortgage payments, yet the lender has not officially foreclosed upon them yet.
 If your property is a borrower-occupied one-to-four-family dwelling or a condominium, New York laws require the lender to send a 90-day notice before foreclosure.
-This notice provides information about the default and a list of housing counseling agencies in your area that can offer free or very low-cost counseling.
+This pre-foreclosure notice provides information about the default and a list of housing counseling agencies in your area that can offer free or very low-cost counseling.
 While this may be the first indication that foreclosure is about to commence, borrowers should not wait until they receive that notice to act.
 If you have missed one or more mortgage payments, contact Macco Law Group, LLP today to discuss your options.

 New York Foreclosure Laws

 New York State regulates that lenders have to file a lawsuit in court to foreclose.
 The lender is legally required to serve you a summons and complaint, along with information about the foreclosure process.

 According to the N.Y. foreclosure regulations, you have 20 days to file an answer with the court when the summons is served in person.
 If the summons and complaint are left at your home or mailed, you have 30 days to answer.

 A foreclosure action ends with a foreclosure sale.
 The lender may credit bid on the property – bidding the balance of the debt owed – regardless of the market value.
 The highest bidder at the auction sale becomes the property’s new owner.